Liques/BestBankPortugalConnect/README.md

 #### Authorization flow

-This SDK also simplify the painful OAuth 2.0 authorization flow with [AuthorizationFlow](https://github.com/Liques/BestBankPortugalConnect/wiki/AuthorizationFlow) object:
+This SDK also simplify the painful OAuth 2.0 authorization flow with the [AuthorizationFlow](https://github.com/Liques/BestBankPortugalConnect/wiki/AuthorizationFlow) object:

 ```csharp